celo-org/docs/docs/developer-resources/contractkit/migrating-to-contractkit-v2.md

 ### Bundlesize

 The primary motivation in creating v2 was reduced bundlesize and increased real modularity.
 The massive package size for `@celo/contractkit` has been an elephant in the room and source of dissonance for looking to build mobile first dApps.
 As of 1.5.2 bundlephobia list the minified size at 3.7MB.
-2.0.0 comes in at 1.7MB. stull big yet we have a few more tricks.
-First the packages have been all marked as `sideEffects:false`, `kit` instance is no longer required to any classes in the contractkit package, and the introduction `MiniContractKit`
+2.0.0 comes in at 1.7MB. still big yet we have a few more tricks.
+First the packages have been all marked as `sideEffects:false`, `kit` instance is no longer required to any classes in the contractkit package, and the introduction `MiniContractKit`.

 ### Modularity

 #### `sideEffects:false`

-tells your bundler it can safely only include the code that is explicitly used, reducing real world bundlesize
+Tells your bundler it can safely only include the code that is explicitly used, reducing real world bundlesize

 #### `kit` no longer needed by everything

 In v1 Almost everything required a Kit to be passed to its constructor, effectively this meant it was impossible to use any of the classes in @celo/contractkit alone.

-In v2 AddressRegistry, Wrappers, WrapperCache, and more can all be constructed using mostly just a `Connection`(Sometimes other arguments too).
+In v2 AddressRegistry, Wrappers, WrapperCache, and more can all be constructed using mostly just a `Connection` (sometimes other arguments too).

 #### `MiniContractKit`

 The prize of no longer needing a full kit is that it became possible to create a slimed down minimal viable ContractKit.

 `MiniContractKit` provides a subset of ContractKit features with the same interface.
-For many dapps it will be a drop in opt-in change eg `import {newKit, ContractKit} from "@celo/contractkit/lib/mini/kit` It drops weight by only including Access to `Accounts, GasPriceMinimum, StableToken*, Exchange* and GoldToken` wrappers and contracts.
-It can setFeeCurrency, look up info about the current account, and like Full Contractkit delegates most functionality to `connection`
+For many dapps it will be a drop in opt-in change eg `import {newKit, ContractKit} from "@celo/contractkit/lib/mini/kit` It drops weight by only including access to `Accounts, GasPriceMinimum, StableToken*, Exchange* and GoldToken` wrappers and contracts.
+It can `setFeeCurrency`, look up info about the current account, and like full Contractkit it delegates most functionality to `connection`.

 ## Get Started

 Upgrade The packages your project uses to the latest (in this case release beta).
-For example if ContractKit and Celo Utils.
+For example, with ContractKit and Celo utils:

 `yarn add @celo/contractkit@beta @celo/utils@beta`

-if you are directly importing any other  @celo/* packages upgrade them as well for full benefit**
+If you are directly importing any other @celo/* packages, upgrade them as well for full benefit.

-if you need them append `@celo/phone-utils@beta` `@celo/cryptographic-utils@beta`
+If you need them, append `@celo/phone-utils@beta` `@celo/cryptographic-utils@beta`.

 *(see section on breaks in [@celo/utils](#celoutils) to know if you need them)*

 ## Breaking changes

-Because of how we publish packages all will be upgraded to v2.
-However not all will have true breaking changes.
-Breaks are limited to
+Because of how we publish packages, all packages will be upgraded to v2.
+However not all packages will have breaking changes.
+Breaking changes are limited to:

 - [@celo/contractkit](#celocontractkit)
 - [@celo/utils](#celoutils)

 ### @celo/contractkit

-Most changes here are about eliminating the need to construct an entire kit to use classes and functions. and thus giving us the dream of a modular sdk
+Most changes are about eliminating the need to construct an entire kit to use other classes and functions.

 #### IdentityMetadataWrapper (idendity/metadata.ts)

 This had functions that took a `kit` as a param.
-Now Takes an AcountsWrapper class as that is all the kit was used for.
-This change was done so that `kit` was not required to be passed into all the classes and functions that use `IdentityMetadataWrapper`
+Now it takes an AcountsWrapper class.

+This change was done so that `kit` was not required to be passed into all the classes and functions that use `IdentityMetadataWrapper`.

 *v1